 There are many advantages to having a TollTag.
 TollTags may be used on any toll road in Texas, including area TEXpress Lanes.
 Accounts opened with a credit or debit card also may be used for parking or pass-through at DFW International and Dallas Love Field airports.
-Additionally, drivers receive a discounted rate on terminal parking at DFW International airport.

 The $20 Starter TollTag has most of the benefits of a standard TollTag at a lower start-up cost.
 Now, even if you only drive on NTTA toll roads once in a while, you can have all the convenience and the lower toll rates of a TollTag.

 Accounts can be opened with either a $20 or $40 pre-paid balance using cash, check or credit/debit card.
 NTTA deducts the exact toll amounts from your account each time your TollTag passes through an operating toll lane.
 When the account reaches $10 (or $5 with a $20 Starter TollTag), your account will be debited $40 (or $20) (credit/debit card-backed accounts only), or you will receive a notice (check- or cash-backed accounts).